ARTICLES OF ASSOCIATION OF STICHTING WE SHARE VENTURES

 - the Community Assembly.

 - The Community Assembly decides to install a Supervisory Board if it appears from the annual accounts that the balance sheet total of assets of the Foundation amounts to € 5 million or more or as much sooner as the Community Assembly finds fit.
 The decision must be taken within six months upon the adoption of the annual accounts as referred to in the previous sentence.
-The Supervisory Board will take up office with effect from the day of filing such a decision with the trade register.
+The Supervisory Board will take up the office with effect from the day of filing such a decision with the trade register.
 The first time the members of the Supervisory Board are appointed by the Community Assembly.

 - The Supervisory Board consists of three (3) or more individuals, to be determined by the Supervisory Board.